Dry-ice blasting: Equipment

 The first dry-ice blasting machine to be commercialized was a single-hose system.
 It was developed by Cold Jet, LLC in 1986, and uses a single hose to deliver air blasts and dry ice.
 Single-hose dry-ice blasters share many of the advantages of single-hose abrasive-blast systems.
 To avoid the potential dangers of a pressurized hopper, single-hose dry-ice blasters make use of a quickly cycling airlock.
 The single-hose system can use a longer hose than its double-hose counterpart without a significant drop in pressure when the ice leaves the hose.
 The additional power comes at the cost of increased complexity.
 Single-hose systems are used where more aggressive cleaning is an advantage.
 This allows heavier build-up to be cleaned and allows moderate buildup to be cleaned faster.

-In 2014, a Slovakian company, ICS Ice Cleaning Systems, patented a set of crushing rollers to reduce the size of particles leaving the applicator gun.
+In 2014, a Slovak company, ICS Ice Cleaning Systems, patented a set of crushing rollers to reduce the size of particles leaving the applicator gun.
 This allowed the operator for the first time to control the fractional size of each dry ice pellet.
 From the International standard 3mm to 1.5mm and smaller if desired.
 Simply by the push of an electronic button.
 Allowing for applications on more delicate surfaces without harming them.

 Additionally, one could shoot these smaller fractions of dry ice pellets towards multiple surfaces with varying coatings, compositions, and textures, while mitigating risks of damaged surfaces.
 While attempted previously with nozzle fragmentation devices, these new crushing rollers provided accuracy and efficiency not previously achieved.
 In 2020, a Florida-based entrepreneur and founder of the DryceNation community, began sharing this method which was immediately well received by the collector car industry.
 Videos on social media platforms further accelerated this process which was widely accepted by 2022.